darktable-org/dtdocs/content/module-reference/processing-modules/crop-rotate.md

 : Finally, the button beside the aspect combobox allows you to switch between portrait and landscape orientation if you have selected a rectangular aspect ratio.

+---

-: _Note: While in freehand mode you may retain the current aspect ratio by holding `Shift` while dragging on any of the resize controls._
+**Note:** While in freehand mode you may retain the current aspect ratio by holding `Shift` while dragging on any of the resize controls.

+---

 guides
 : Overlay standard compositional guide lines on the image while cropping.